OctopusDeploy/docs/src/pages/docs/tenants/tenant-roles-and-security.md

 Toby is a member of the sales team for [Vet Clinic](https://samples.octopus.app/app#/Spaces-682/projects/vet-clinic/deployments) and manages the relationships for several of the largest customers.
 In his role Toby:

-- The main point of contact for specific tenants.
+- Is the main point of contact for specific tenants.
 - Manages the details/variables of particular tenants and keeps them up to date.
 - Works with customers to deploy releases to their environments on their behalf.